brewAyW/brew/README.md

 Features and usage are [summarised on the homepage](https://brew.sh).
 Terminology (e.g. the difference between a Cellar, Tap, Cask and so forth) is [explained here](https://docs.brew.sh/Formula-Cookbook#homebrew-terminology).

-## brewAnywhere's new features
-We've done most things on changing the codes.
-But some are affected on brew's configuration file.
-We are writing about this and it will come soon

 ## What Packages Are Available?

 1. Type `brew formulae` for a list.